BrunoAlgoet/Documentation/stage.md

 ## wierd redirect in Drupal that is not in the redirect module or htaccess

 devel module aanzetten en naar variable editor gaan in drupal.
-Daar een search doen.
-Zal je path ook nog sturen url.com/devel/variable/edit
+Daar een search doen. path: url.com/devel/variable/edit

-## interface up forcen
-`ifup eth0`

 ## ssh probleem
 `tracepath ip`

-## MySQL database commands
-- `mysql --database=dbname --host=localhost --user=usr --password=pw`
-- `DROP DATABASE dbname`
-- `DROP USER 'user'@'localhost'`

 ## Deploying SSL keys
 protect a key with a passphrase